komali2/blog/content/posts/my-emacs-environment/index.md

 {{< img src="reactwithpeek.png" alt="Screenshot of a react / typescript file opened in emacs.">}}

-You've got your syntax highlighting, bracket highlighting and autoclosing, template component tag highlighting and autoclosing, as a baseline.
+You've got your syntax highlighting, bracket highlighting and auto-closing, template component tag highlighting and auto-closing, as a baseline.
 I think that's what comes out of the box with emacs, actually.
 Also in that screenshot, you can see in the middle I have an lsp "peek" open.
 By putting my cursor on any variable and pressing `, G d`, I can run `lsp-ui-peek-find-definitions`, which, if there's multiple definitions (for example in typescript, an `interface` and `class` might have the same name), lets you scroll through those definitions on the right with `j` and `k`, while viewing the implementation on the left.
 Notice that this falls through to libraries, as well.
 In the screenshot, I can view definitions for native react methods.
 If there's only one definition, you'll simply be taken directly to its file (or location, if within the same file).

-Just like Vue, you can also typechecking, with error displays (see the vue section for an example screenshot) and error list capabilities.
+Just like in Vue, you can do typechecking, with error displays (see the vue section for an example screenshot) and error list capabilities.
 There's also IntelliSense, so you can start typing and then get a list of suggestions, as exampled in this screenshot:

 {{< img src="reactintellisense.png" alt="Screenshot of an example of react intellsense in emacs.">}}